CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/sell-while-you-sleep-create-a-website-that-converts.md

 Your website should help your personas achieve their goals.
 If Jesse's basement floods, they need to find your phone number as soon as possible to get that leak fixed.
 If Rebecca and Lauren need to plan for retirement, they don't want a scammy life insurance policy.
 They want to be confident that you'll put their best interests first.

-Your website should provide solutions to real people's problems.
+Your website should **provide solutions to real people's problems**.
 If it does, your services will sell themselves.

 <a id="page-elements"></a>